Google, Facebook and Amazon spending more than ever lobbying Congress

 Tech giants kicked up their spending on Capitol Hill in 2018, as companies like Google, Facebook and Amazon conducted record-setting lobbying efforts.

 Google declined to comment and Amazon and Facebook didn't immediately respond to requests for comment.
-Microsoft, which also increased its spending, didn't immediately respond to requests for comment.
+Microsoft, which also upped its spending in 2018, didn't immediately respond to requests for comment.

 The increased spending comes as lawmakers turn their attention to regulating the tech industry, with issues like privacy legislation, net neutrality, election integrity, 5G connectivity and cybersecurity among their concerns.